axonweb3/axon-docs/docs/api/latest_version.md

 - gasUsed : QUANTITY - The amount of gas used by this specific transaction alone.
 - contractAddress : DATA, 20 Bytes - The contract address created, if the transaction was a * contract creation, otherwise null.
 - logs: Array - Array of log objects, which this transaction generated.
 - logsBloom: DATA, 256 Bytes - Bloom filter for light clients to quickly retrieve related logs.
-It also returns either :
+It also returns either.
-- root : DATA 32 bytes of post-transaction stateroot (pre Byzantium)
+- root : DATA 32 bytes of post-transaction stateroot (pre Byzantium).
-- status: QUANTITY either 1 (success) or 0 (failure)
+- status: QUANTITY either 1 (success) or 0 (failure).

 #### Examples